Fingerlings (album)

-Fingerlings is a live album by Andrew Bird, released in 2002.
+Fingerlings is a live album by the American singer-songwriter Andrew Bird, released in 2002.

 Bird on Fingerlings

 "This was scraped together from a number of board tapes that just happened to sound good.
 It starts off with some early solo shows to duo shows with Nora while on tour with The Handsome Family in Europe in 2001.
 It builds up to a particularly raucous whiskey/adrenaline fueled show at the Hideout with the Bowl of Fire.

 "You get a lot of songs that might otherwise never see the light of day.
 Some of the more questionable subject-matter that I write for my own entertainment and that might threaten to undermine my integrity as a songwriter (smirk).
 The show in Tilburg, Nora can't even recall as she had a fever of 102'.
 It all hangs together pretty well, I think".